y1s9r/LeafLore/README.md

 - **Plant Identification**: Utilizes the PlantNet API to analyze images and provide plant species information.
 - **Results Display**: Shows scientific and common names, family, genus, and probability of the plant match.
 - **Carousel of Related Images**: Dynamically displays related images from the API results in a responsive Bootstrap carousel.
-- **Error Handling**: Displays a default informative error image when the application encounters issues.
+- **Error Handling**: Displays a default error image when the application encounters issues.

 #### Technologies Used